snabbco/snabb/src/doc/documentation-guide.md

 * **Power users:** Public APIs like `core.packet` or `lib.protocol.ethernet` are there for app designers to use.
-These should be well documented but may require knowledge of Lua and other parts of the Snabb Switch system.
+These should be well documented but may require knowledge of Lua and other parts of the Snabb system.
-* **Contributors:** Some documents (like the one you are reading now) are facing towards Snabb Switch contributors.
+* **Contributors:** Some documents (like the one you are reading now) are facing towards Snabb contributors.
 They can be frequently updating and even contain open questions.
 We should ensure that these always reflect the current state of affairs.
 This also includes implementation details which should be documented as source code comments.